My Story:

 To attend a live online class with Stitch Sanctuary is a great way to join like-minded people from across the globe and learn traditional hand embroidery, without the hassle of travel.
 The added benefit of shorter regular classes means learning a project over several shorter classes makes hand embroidery a more energising, relaxing and fun experience!

-A Unique Gallery of Work
+A Unique Gallery of Work from Anita

-Below is a glimpse of Anita’s work—enjoy a virtual tour of her one-woman show, and let inspiration meet you at every turn.
+Below is a glimpse of Anita’s work; enjoy a virtual tour of her one-woman show, and let inspiration meet you at every turn.